ellwoodcode/BioBERT-FineTuning-NER/README.md

 - BioBERTDatasetFinetuning.py: Script to fine-tune BioBERT on NER datasets.

 ### Development Environment
--.devcontainer: Configures a development container to run the project in a reproducible environment using VSCode.
+- **devcontainer.json**: Configures a development container to run the project in a reproducible environment using VSCode.
 The container installs necessary Python libraries and uses Docker to ensure consistency.
 - **Dockerfile**: It sets up the development container with Python 3.9, the necessary dependencies such as PyTorch, and all other required libraries.
 - **requirements.txt**: Lists all Python dependencies required for the project.